jessicaayers/Project-1/README.md

 # Functions

+The API used was the Open Movie Database API.
+Two different types of data were returned based on parameters used in the link.
+With the below function, a list of information corresponding to one random movie will returned along with a data frame of 10 random movies with more limited information.
+The data frame will be used to do the exploratory data analysis.
+For this API, movies with different colors in the titles will be returned for three different release years.
+The 6 choices are:

+- Options for `s` include *blue*, *red* and *green*
+  - `s` searches for movie titles with the provided word
+- Options for `y` include *2000*, *2010* and *2020*
+  - `y` stands for year of release

-Options for s include blue, red and green Options for y include 2000, 2010 and 2020 There are 9 total combinations of possible modifications.
+There are 9 total combinations of possible modifications.

 ``` r
 contactFunction <- function(s, y){